Ready to say goodbye to student loan debt for good? Learn More

 What Debts Can Be Included in a Debt Management Plan?

-Each creditor must agree to the DMP and the new terms.
+Each creditor must agree to the DMP and the new repayment terms.
 Often, major credit card companies, lenders, and debt collectors already have relationships with agencies administering DMPs.
-So the credit counseling agency may know in advance whether the creditor is likely to agree.
+So, the credit counseling agency may know in advance whether the creditor is likely to agree.
 With other types of debt, such as medical bills and payday loans, the creditor may or may not agree to work with the agency.

 How Is Debt Management Different From Other Debt Relief Options?

-Debt settlement, debt management, and debt consolidation are three different debt relief options.
+Debt management, debt settlement, and debt consolidation are three different debt relief options.
 Given how similar their names sound, it’s easy to get confused about what each one offers.
-Here’s a quick rundown of how debt management plans compare to debt consolidation and debt settlement.

-Debt Consolidation vs. Debt Management Plan
+Debt Consolidation vs. Debt Management Plan: Which Is Better?

-• Credit card balance transfer: Doing a balance transfer allows you to move and combine several high-interest credit card balances to one lower-interest card.
+• Credit card balance transfer: Doing a balance transfer allows you to move and combine several high-interest credit card balances into one lower-interest card.
 Many cards designed for this offer an introductory period with low or no interest.

 • Personal loan: This could be a secured or unsecured loan that serves as a debt consolidation loan.
 Basically, you’d take out a loan, use the funds to pay off other debts, then make one payment on the personal loan.
 To get the most out of this, you’d want to get a loan that has a lower interest rate than the debts you’re consolidating.

-Debt Settlement vs. Debt Management Plan
+Debt Settlement vs. Debt Management Plan: Which Is Better?

 How Does a DMP Affect Your Credit Score?

 A debt management plan may temporarily lower your credit score.
-That happens for two reasons.
+That happens for two reasons:

 1. Your credit utilization ratio increases.
 Your credit utilization ratio is how much of your available credit you’re using at a given time.
 It’s expressed as a percentage.
 This will likely go up when you start a DMP because most credit card companies close accounts that are included in the plan.
 Once these credit card accounts are closed, you have less credit available to use.
 Your credit utilization ratio is the second biggest factor affecting your credit score.